SearchWP Blog

 Step 2: Start Customizing Your Search

-For example, you can manage the list of your search sources, make WordPress consider new content attributes, limit search to specific categories, and more.
+By customizing the engine, you can manage the list of your search sources, make it consider new content attributes, limit search to specific categories, and more.

 With SearchWP, you can add an unlimited number of search engines and connect them to individual search forms on your site.